cgrindel/bazel-starlib/bzlrelease/README.md

 ### Why not just create a release from the GitHub web application?

-I wanted the release notes to look include specific items.
-Also, the fewer manual steps the better.
+I wanted the release notes to include specific items, as mentioned above.
+Also, the fewer manual steps the better. 😀

 ### Do I need the `create_release` target?